umass-gis/metadata-scripts/README.md

 ## extractFGDCXMLToCSV.py
 Iterates through multiple XML files, extracts relevant data based on tags, and aggregates the information into a single CSV.

+## extractFGDCXMLToCSVAndGetGeoNames.py
+Iterates through multiple XML files, extracts relevant data based on tags, uses API queries to retrieve coverage information from the GeoNames database, and aggregates the information into a single CSV.

+## mergeCSVs.py
+Merges two CSVs based on a common field, `mods_ID`.